Student Census

 Why Complete the Census?

-The Census is important.
+You matter.
 The Student Census: Know Every Student, Grow Every Student provides us with valuable insight into who our students are and their lived experiences.

 This will assist us in:

-- Better understanding the needs of our students.
+- Better understanding the needs of our students

-- Improving the quality of service delivery and programs.
+- Improving the quality-of-service delivery and programs

-- Determining where funds are allocated.
+- Informing where funds and resources are needed

 Your time and effort completing the survey makes a difference.
 Should you have any additional questions about the Student Census, please contact census@ddsb.ca

-Student Census 2023 – Frequently Asked Questions
+Frequently Asked Questions

 |

-Why is the DDSB asking students and families to complete the Student Census? |
+| How do students and families complete the DDSB's Student Census? |

 |